 A medicine which prevents your stomach from making acid is a common treatment and usually works well.
 Some people take short courses of treatment when symptoms flare up.
 Some people need long-term daily treatment to keep symptoms away.
 An operation to tighten the sphincter muscle is an option in severe cases which do not respond to medication, or where full-dose medication is needed every day to control symptoms.

 There are also various things that you can try to change in your lifestyle that may help to treat your acid reflux.
 These include losing weight if you are overweight, stopping smoking if you are a smoker and reducing your alcohol intake if you drink a lot of alcohol.
-The treatment of acid reflux is discussed fully in a separate leaflet called Acid Reflux and Oesophagitis.
+See separate leaflet called Acid Reflux and Oesophagitis for more details.

 How is Barrett's oesophagus diagnosed?